davetron5000/wtf-is-a-webpack/markdown/development_environment.md

 }
 !END EDIT_FILE

-Now, when we run `yarn webpack`, it generates our deveopment bundle:
+Now, when we run `yarn webpack`, it generates our development bundle:

 !SH yarn webpack